 Because surface mounted components don’t use holes to connect the different layers of a board, they need a different method for doing so.
 That method is the use of vias, which are small holes that connect the various layers of the board.
 Unlike with thru-hole technology, however, no leads are directly attached to these holes.
 There are several different types of vias including through vias, blind vias and buried vias.

 You need to use specific surface mount components for the surface mount technology processes.
-These components, called surface mount devices, function the same as those used for thru-hole technology but have different designs.
+These components, called surface mount devices, function the same as those used for thru-hole technology but have different designs which is what makes surface mount assembly unique.

 Thru-Hole Mounting Advantages